RsyncProject/rsync/rsyncd.conf.5.md

     others, then you will need to setup multiple rsync daemon processes on different ports.

+0.  `name converter`

+    This parameter lets you specify a program that will be run by the rsync daemon to do user & group conversions between names & ids.
+This script is started prior to any chroot being setup, and runs as the daemon user (not the transfer user).
+You can specify a fully qualified pathname or a program name that is on the $PATH.

+    The program can be used to do normal user & group lookups without having to put any extra files into the chroot area of the module *or* you can do customized conversions.

+    The nameconvert program has access to all of the environment variables that are described in the section on `pre-xfer exec`.
+This is useful if you want to customize the conversion using information about the module and/or the copy request.

+    There is a sample python script in the support dir named "nameconvert" that implements the normal user & group lookups.
+Feel free to customize it or just use it as documentation to implement your own.

 0.  `numeric ids`

     Enabling this parameter disables the mapping of users and groups by name